ERP v. CRM: Which Does Your Team Need?

 Common ERP Tools

-Common ERP tools for SMBs include Microsoft Dynamics 365, Oracle NetSuite ERP, and Intacct.
-Each of these ERP solutions offer features such as real-time financial reporting, product lifecycle management, customer management, inventory tracking, order processing, marketing automation and more.
+Common ERP system for SMBs include Microsoft Dynamics 365, Oracle NetSuite ERP, and Intacct.
+Each of these ERP system offers features such as real-time financial reporting, product lifecycle management, customer management, inventory tracking, order processing, marketing automation and more.
 With these powerful tools, businesses can trust that their data is secure and reliable while gaining visibility into how their organization operates.

 Choose the ERP Features Unique to Your Business